rohinp/zivver-assignment/src/Gildedrose.md

 3. `GildedRose` breaks down the update function using strategy pattern.
 4. Strategy pattern here is nothing but functions :-)

+> OneMore Note: There is a version 2 of GildedRosev2 which is more of FP approach.
+Starting with small tiny simple combinators and then building on top of it.
+Working with combinators is fun, it grows organically :-)

 ## Gilded Rose prolem statement for reference: